 As Allen Klein turned Apple upside down, sacking staff and turning off the money tap, the McCartneys withdrew from the business.
 Following their Corfu holiday they spent a great deal of time at their farm in Scotland.
 Mary McCartney was born on 28 August 1969, and was named after Paul’s late mother.

 While not not instinctively musical, Linda sang on The Beatles’ song ‘Let It Be’.
 Following the group’s split, Paul taught her to play keyboards, and she became a core member of his next band Wings.
 Although they became one of the 1970s’ most successful groups, Linda was often criticised for her poor singing.
-Nonetheless, she performed onstage with the group, and shared an an Oscar nomination with Paul for the co-written Live And Let Die.
+Nonetheless, she performed onstage with the group, and shared an Oscar nomination with Paul for the co-written Live And Let Die.

 Linda introduced Paul to vegetarianism in 1975; she subsequently promoted the cause through a number of successful cookbooks.
-In 1991 began producing a range of frozen meals under the brandname Linda McCartney Foods, which made her independently wealthy.
+In 1991 she began producing a range of frozen meals under the brandname Linda McCartney Foods, which made her independently wealthy.

 She also supported a number of animal rights organisations, including PETA and League Against Cruel Sports.
 She also supported The Council For The Protection of Rural England and Friends Of The Earth.